shanji361/CS501Final/README.md

-# Beauty App - Android (Kotlin + Jetpack Compose)
+# InstaGlow- Android (Kotlin + Jetpack Compose)

-This is a Kotlin/Android Beauty App built with Jetpack Compose.
+This is a Kotlin/Android beauty app built with Jetpack Compose.
 It integrates **Firebase Authentication**, a **live weather forecast** (from the OpenWeatherMap API), product browsing (from the Makeup API), and a local shopping cart.

 ## DEMO 1 11/4/2025
 Watch our full app demo, including video walkthroughs, by clicking the link below: [**Click here to view our Interactive Google Slides Demo**]